ajaoooluseyi/quiz-api/README.md

 Its the backend structure for a quiz database.

 ## Description
-it has Category, Quizzes and Updated tables in the database.
+It has Category, Quizzes and Updated tables in the database.

 ### Dependencies
 * Django
 * Django rest framework
-* Windows 10
 * Python version 3.10.6